lorenz0890/ibfakdd2024/README.md

 ## Installation
 1) The IBFA bitflip attack is seamlessly integrated in the PyQ quantization package.
 Hence for installation, navigate to ibfa/pyq and follow the steps documented in README.md to install PyQ.

 2) After installing PyQ, new quantized models can be trained by running any of the scripts found in ibfa/pyq/graph.
 Make sure to adapt the paths in the script to your local environment.
+For a quick start, pre-trained quantized models can be downloaded [here](https://ucloud.univie.ac.at/index.php/s/aY5e3b6Jdyy5HTa).

-3) Navigate to ibfa/pyq/run_bfa_{model}_{dataset}.py and adapt the paths to your local environment.
-They should point to the locations where the quantized models produced in step 2. are stored.
+3) Put the trained models either in ibfa/models or navigate to ibfa/pyq/run_bfa_{model}_{dataset}.py and adapt the paths to your local environment.
+They should in point to the locations where the quantized models produced in step 2. are stored.

 ## Execution
 From the root directory of the repository (ibfa), run